awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions-tagging.md

 When you use the Elastic Beanstalk console to [create an environment](environments-create-wizard.md), and you choose to upload a version of your application code, you can specify tag keys and values to associate with the new application version\.

-![\[Uploading new application code in the Create New Environment wizard of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-appcode-upload.png)

 You can also use the Elastic Beanstalk console to [upload an application version](applications-versions.md) without immediately using it in an environment\.
-You can specify tag keys and values in the **Upload Application Version** dialog box\.
+You can specify tag keys and values when you upload an application version\.

-![\[Upload Application Version dialog box on the Application Versions page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-upload-dialog.png)

 With the AWS CLI or other API\-based clients, add tags by using the `--tags` parameter on the [create\-application\-version](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/create-application-version.html) command\.